 Creating a great user interface (UI) and experience (UX) is essential for any software company.
 It can be the difference between a successful product and one that fails.
 Unfortunately, many companies don’t take the time to create an effective UI/UX, leading to customer dissatisfaction and, ultimately, product failure.
-There are a few key things to keep in mind when it comes to UI/UX.
+There are a few key things to keep in mind when it comes to UI/UX in custom software development.

 The Do’s of UI/UX: